 The I-805 South Express Lanes Project is an integral part of a modern, new transportation backbone that will meet the future needs of travelers in our region.
 Since the I-805 opened in 1975, vehicle trips on the freeway have increased by 300 percent.

-Work in Phase 1 includes building one carpool, or HOV, lane, in each direction along an eight-mile segment stretching from East Naples Street in Chula Vista to State Route 94 (SR 94) in San Diego.
-Phase 1 also includes the construction of a DAR and a Transit Station and Park & Ride at East Palomar Street in Chula Vista.
-Additionally, 10 sound walls will be constructed along the route to help mitigate freeway noise and enhance the quality of life for neighboring communities.
+Phase 1 improvements include the addition of one carpool, or HOV, lane, in each direction along an eight-mile segment stretching from East Naples Street in Chula Vista to State Route 94 (SR 94) in San Diego.
+Phase 1 also includes a new DAR and a Transit Station and Park & Ride at East Palomar Street in Chula Vista, and the addition of 10 sound walls along the route to help mitigate freeway noise and enhance the quality of life for neighboring communities.

 - Carpool Lanes – Eight miles of new carpool lanes opened in March 2014 between East Naples Street in Chula Vista and State Route 94 in San Diego as part of the first phase of the I-805 South Express Lanes Project.
 The lanes traverse through Chula Vista, National City and San Diego.
-They will help improve traffic flow, alleviate congestion on the highway, and will serve a planned Bus Rapid Transit (BRT) system, carpools, vanpools, motorcycles and permitted clean air vehicles. (view map)
+They help improve traffic flow, alleviate congestion on the highway, and will serve the planned South Bay Rapid system, carpools, vanpools, motorcycles and permitted clean air vehicles.
+View map.

 - Sound Walls – Construction began in fall 2013 to build sound walls along the project area to help reduce freeway noise and enhance the quality of life for neighboring communities.
-Phase 1 includes the construction of 10 sound walls and is expected to be completed in fall 2014.
-The I-805 South Express Lanes Project, once Phase 2 is completed, will include more than 60 proposed sound walls.
+Phase 1 includes the construction of 10 sound walls, which were completed in summer 2014.

-- Express Lanes – Express Lanes will be constructed in the center of the freeway between East Palomar Street and the I-805/SR 15 interchange.
-The Express Lanes will serve the BRT, carpools, vanpools, buses, motorcycles, permitted clean air vehicles and solo drivers using FasTrak®.
+- Express Lanes* – The carpool lanes will be converted into Express Lanes between East Palomar Street and the I-805/SR 15 interchange.
+The Express Lanes will serve the South Bay Rapid, carpools, vanpools, buses, motorcycles, permitted clean air vehicles, and solo drivers using FasTrak®.

-- Transit Stations – In-line transit stations will be constructed at East H Street in Chula Vista and Plaza Boulevard in National City.
-These stops will provide convenient access to the BRT system and reduce travel times by eliminating the need for buses to exit the freeway.
-An additional in-line transit station along I-805 near the 47th Street Trolley Station is currently being studied in collaboration with the Southeast San Diego Community.
-For more information about this project, please click here.
+- Transit Stations* – In-line transit stations will be constructed at East H Street in Chula Vista and East Plaza Boulevard in National City.
+These stops will provide convenient access to the South Bay Rapid system and reduce travel times by eliminating the need for vehicles to exit the freeway.
+A transit station along State Route 94 and an in-line transit station along I-805 near the 47th Street Trolley Station are planned as parts of other projects.

 - Direct Connectors* – Direct freeway-to-freeway HOV connectors between I-805 and SR 15 will allow seamless transitions between the carpool lanes.
 The direct connectors will help maintain consistent traffic speed within the Express Lanes.
 A direct connector at SR 94 is planned as part of a separate project.